-Be aware that it can take at least six months to receive a determination from the IRS.
+Be aware that receiving a determination from the IRS can take at least six months.

-If the case is in the contractor’s favor, the IRS may award the contractor with a percentage of the amount of tax that the client underpaid.
+If the case is in the contractor’s favor, the IRS may award the contractor a percentage of the amount of tax the client underpaid.

 Independent contractor FAQs

 An employee is a worker that gets hired and managed by an employer and receives mandatory employee benefits.
 In contrast, a contractor is a worker who provides services to a company on a short-term or per-project basis and doesn’t receive employee benefits.

 However, the business relationship employees and independent contractors have with their employer (or clients in the case of contractors) also differ in several other aspects:

 You can also be an employee and an independent contractor at the same time, usually for different companies.
 For example, a full-time developer who loves writing in their spare time may offer content writing services to earn extra income.